Archived 25 Apr 2008

 Bundles of joy they maybe but the bundles they produce are anything but joyful!
-This article looks at how to cut the cost of nappies, whichever type you prefer, so for once, I am talking poo!
+This article looks at how to cut the cost of nappies, whichever type you prefer - so for once, I really am talking poo!

 Nappies aren't just smelly (after use obviously), they're costly too.
 Whether you want to stick with disposables, or investigate the much cheaper re-useables (and here don't think old fashioned cloth, actually, their look and operation is surprisingly modern) the cost savings can be huge.